-A note about the unit of measure presented for dietary and urinary sodium: sodium is presented in studies in millimoles (mmols), grams, and milligrams (mg).
-The Work Group chose to convert the sodium results to milligrams for the ESs, recommendations, and rationales so data from different studies would be displayed in a consistent unit.
-Also, U.S. dietary recommendations and the Nutrition Facts label display sodium in milligrams, and this unit (mg) will be easier for health care providers to communicate with patients.
-Urinary and dietary sodium are portrayed in the original units from each published study in the CQ2 summary tables (C-1 to C-8.
+A note about the unit of measure presented for dietary and urinary sodium: sodium is presented in studies in millimoles (mmol), grams (g), and milligrams (mg).
+The Work Group chose to convert the sodium results to milligrams for the ESs, recommendations, and rationales so that data from different studies would be displayed in a consistent unit.
+Also, U.S. dietary recommendations and the Nutrition Facts labels on food products display sodium in milligrams, and this unit (mg) will be easier for healthcare providers to communicate with patients.
+Urinary and dietary sodium are portrayed in the original units from each published study in the CQ2 summary tables (C-1 to C-8).